Back To Search Results

 Scapholunate Dissociation

-It may be seen as an isolated injury or associated with distal radius or carpal bone fractures.
-Injury to the scapholunate ligamentous complex should be considered in any patient with persistent wrist pain following a fall onto an outstretched hand.
-During the acute injury phase, the patient may have decreased grip strength and experience popping or clicking during activities that axially load the wrist.
-Pain may be exacerbated when the wrist is placed into extension and radial deviation.
-Wrist motion may be limited secondary to pain.
-In chronic cases, wrist motion may be within normal limits until significant degenerative changes occur.
-The presentation of such injury has a broad spectrum, depending on the Watson stage.
-According to Watson staging, stage 1 is predynamic, stage 2 is dynamic, stage 3 is static, and stage 4 is osteoarthrotic.[2]
+Scapholunate dissociation may occur as an isolated injury, or it may be associated with distal radius or carpal bone fractures.
+Injury to the scapholunate ligamentous complex should be suspected in patients with persistent dorsal wrist pain following a fall onto an outstretched hand.
+During the acute phase following injury, the patient may demonstrate decreased grip strength and present with popping or clicking sensations during activities that axially load the wrist.
+Pain to the dorsoradial wrist may be exacerbated when the wrist is placed into extension and radial deviation.
+The wrist's range of motion may be limited secondary to pain.
+In chronic cases, the wrist range of motion may be within normal limits until significant degenerative changes occur.
+Scapholunate dissociation presents in various ways depending on the extent of degeneration within the joint.
+Presentations are described using the Watson classification, where stage 1 is predynamic, stage 2 is dynamic, stage 3 is static, and stage 4 is osteoarthritic.[2]

-On physical examination, the patient is tender to palpation dorsally over the scapholunate joint.
-Also, localized swelling is seen in acute cases.
-The scaphoid shift test, when positive, is considered diagnostic.
-Also known as the Watson shift test, this examination maneuver involves deviating the wrist from ulnar to radial while applying pressure over the scaphoid tubercle volarly.
-A palpable clunk or presence of dorsal wrist pain is considered a positive test.
-Pathophysiologically, the clunk and/or pain occur as the proximal pole becomes subluxated over the dorsal ridge of the radius.
+The physical examination of a patient with scapholunate dissociation typically reveals tenderness to palpation dorsally over the scapholunate interval.
+Localized swelling is observed in acute cases.
+Scapulolunate dissociation is diagnosed using the scaphoid shift test, also called the Watson shift test.
+This examination maneuver involves deviating the wrist from ulnar to radial while applying pressure volarly over the scaphoid tubercle.
+A palpable clunk or the presence of dorsal wrist pain is considered a positive test.
+Pathophysiologically, the clunk or pain occurs as the proximal pole is subluxated over the dorsal ridge of the radius.
+The scapholunate ballottement and scaphoid lift tests may also be positive.

 Lunotriquetral Dissociation

-An isolated injury to the lunotriquetral ligament may cause no symptoms.
-The typical symptoms are seen when it is associated with other extrinsic ligament injuries.
-Also, it is often associated with injuries to the triangular fibrocartilage complex.
-A history of falling on the wrist and landing on the hypothenar area with continued wrist pain suggests a possible lunotriquetral ligamentous complex injury.
-The patient may complain of ulnar-sided wrist pain and decreased grip strength.[12][3]
-[2]
+An isolated injury to the lunotriquetral ligament can be subtle and potentially asymptomatic.
+Symptomatic lunotriquetral dissociation is typically observed in the presence of other extrinsic ligament injuries and is often associated with injuries to the triangular fibrocartilage complex.
+The lunotriquetral ligamentous complex is most commonly injured by falling on the wrist and landing on the hypothenar eminence.
+The patient may complain of persistent ulnar-sided wrist pain and decreased grip strength.[2]

-Pain can be elicited by palpation over the lunotriquetral joint on physical examination.
+Pain can be elicited by palpation over the dorsal lunotriquetral interval.
 Ulnar deviation with pronation and axial compression of the wrist can result in a painful snap.[12]
-The lunotriquetral ballottement test is another helpful physical examination test.
-The forearm is placed into neutral rotation with the elbow supported on the examination table.
-The lunate is stabilized by 1 of the examiner's thumb and index fingers.
+The lunotriquetral ballottement test is used to test for lunotriquentral dissociation.
+This test is performed with the forearm in neutral rotation with the elbow supported on the examination table.
+The lunate is stabilized by the examiner's thumb and index fingers.
 The other thumb is placed over the triquetrum dorsally, with the examiner's index finger placed volarly on the triquetrum/pisiform.
-The triquetrum is translated volarly and dorsally while the lunate is held in place.
-The test is considered positive if there is pain or increased motion compared to the contralateral, uninjured wrist.[1]
+The triquetrum is translated volarly and dorsally while the lunate is stabilized.
+The test is positive if there is pain or increased motion compared to the contralateral, uninjured wrist.[1]
+The lunotriquetral shear and shuck tests can be performed, but their specificity is poor.

 Evaluation